meandair/rweather-decoder/README.md

   },
 ```

-If you wish to decode reports from another source, you can use the option `-f plain` which accepts input files with one METAR report per row.
+If you wish to decode reports from an another source, you can use the option `-f plain` which accepts input files with one METAR report per row.